raaftw/PDM_tiago_ws/README.md

 Then in RViz:
 1. Click **"Nav2 Goal"** button
-2. Click goal location on map
+2. Click goal location on map (note: if goal is very close to obstacles, the path will be rejected)
 3. RRT* plans → MPC executes

 **Available worlds:** `cafe`, `cafe_table`, `walls`, `walls_blocks`, `wiping_env`, `wiping_env_small_table`